Tomas-Juri/STAG-AUIUI-P8VT/2023/docs/index.md

 - Working backend database connection using Entity framework
 - Knowing how to use DBContext to CRUD data
+- Installed Postman (or alternative for testing APIs)

 ### JWT Authentication & Authorization